What escapes computation in interactive Performance?

 How is innovation happening in the dance and technology field? what do you think are the defining trends now? how do you define innovation for performance practices?
 Continue

-He holds an MFA in Dance and Technology 2004 (real-time digital technology, performance of improvisation and embodied cognition) from The Ohio State University, USA.
+As a dancer in NYC, he collaborated with choreographers Lynn Shapiro, Merian Soto, Dean Moss and Susan Marshall and with musicians Philip Glass, John Zorn and Erik Friedlander.
+He has an MFA in Dance and Technology 2004 (new media, performance of improvisation and embodied cognition) from The Ohio State University, USA.

 Currently, he teaches his interdiciplinary perspective on dance and new media arts, vipassana meditation and somatic awareness locally and internationally.
 He is a student of the Somatic Experiencing Certification Program (NYC) and he is an Embodyoga® 200 Hour Teacher (RYT200).
 Since March 2017, he works and lives at Insight Meditation Society in Barre, MA in the US.

 Open days: Saturday, July 29th and Wednesday, August 2nd from 10am to 8 pm